Grease Fire Extinguisher

-If your cooking oil reaches the smoke point, it’s not only pretty much ruined, but it’s dangerous if you’re not paying attention.
-It doesn’t take too much more heat to go from smoke to little flames dancing on the surface of the oil to being fully engulfed on fire (the temperature at which the vapors coming from the oil catch on fire).
-The fire is self-sustaining now.
+If your cooking oil reaches the smoke point, it doesn’t take too much more heat to go from smoke to little flames dancing on the surface of the oil – to becoming fully engulfed in flames and fire.
+Once this happens, the fire is self-sustaining.

 Fire needs heat, oxygen and fuel to sustain itself.
 The oil is the fuel, and the oil had sufficient heat to catch fire.
 That leaves oxygen feeding the fire.